Master in Theoretical Philosophy

 Outline of the Master in Theoretical Philosophy

 In the Master in Theoretical Philosophy, students are given a research-orientated insight into the fundamental concepts and theories in the fields of metaphysics, epistemology, philosophy of language and philosophy of mind.
 The focus of the Chair's research profile is on engaging with the approaches of classical German philosophy (Kant, Fichte, Schelling, Hegel) and 20th century philosophy.
 As reference points, thinkers like Adorno or Heidegger are on a par with Frege, Wittgenstein, Strawson, Sellars, Davidson or Brandom.
-By building bridges to Analytic philosophy, the aim is not only to demonstrate that the supposedly long familiar classic thinkers are still relevant, but also to develop new approaches to solving current problems in theoretical philosophy.
+By building bridges to analytic philosophy, the aim is not only to demonstrate that the supposedly long familiar classic thinkers are still relevant, but also to develop new approaches to solving current problems in theoretical philosophy.

 In addition to a continuous, four-semester Master colloquium, courses take the form of special lectures, research seminars, essay courses and seminars on basic theoretical concepts.
 On top of that, all students meet once a week in the Master tutorial "Theoretische Philosophie".
 In this session, they work on central texts and topic areas of theoretical philosophy in collaboration with lecturers at the Chair and receive individual support on writing papers.

-Examination and study regulations (Prüfungs- und Studienordnung) for the Master in Theoretical Philosophy, 2016 version (PDF, 143 KB)
+Examination and Study Regulations (Prüfungs- und Studienordnung) for the Master in Theoretical Philosophy, 2016 version (PDF, 143 KB)

 Key information about the Master in Theoretical Philosophy